CompassSecurity/pipeleak/docs/article.md

   ➜  Shell: /bin/bash
 ```

-From the interactive shell you can now try breakout to the host, or find runner  misconfigurations e.g. host mounted volumes.
+From the interactive shell, you can now try breakout to the host, or find runner misconfigurations e.g. host mounted volumes.

+Happy Hacking